ParulK-bhardwaj/thali-react-responsive/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### The images used in this project were sources from Google.
+### The images used in this project were sourced from Google.